cwtsteven/TSD/README.md

 Run `ocamlfind ocamlc -package tsd,tsd.ppx -o $TARGET -linkpkg $SOURCE` to compile your favourite programs.

 ## Examples and Benchmarks
 1. To build all the examples, simply run `make examples`.
+The compiled executable can be found in examples/build/$TARGET/$TARGET.
 2. To execute the benchmarks, simply run `make benchmarks`.